Table of Contents

 As a result, when it comes time to buy, you’re going to be the first person they think of because you’ve been providing them with valuable information.

 You’ve put yourself in the forefront of their mind.
 Customers can only remember so many businesses.
-If you’re one of the ones they remember when it’s time to buy, you have a better chance of making a sale.
+If they remember you when it’s time to buy, you have a better chance of making a sale.

 Boosts KPIs at the bottom of the funnel

 Second, SEO can lead directly to sales.
-When you optimize product or service pages, you are creating content further down the funnel for customers who are ready to buy.
+When you optimize product or service pages, you create content further down the funnel for customers who are ready to buy.

 Take the example of “bulk concrete for sale.”
 If you optimize your sales page for this keyword phrase, you’re going to be more likely to draw in customers who want to purchase your product and are likely to convert.

 Another example would be an ecommerce business that sells electronics to other businesses.
-Optimizing their product landing pages for target keywords as part of their SEO campaigns is going to draw traffic that’s more likely to convert.
+Optimizing their product landing pages for target keywords as part of their SEO campaigns will draw traffic that’s more likely to convert.